David Orme Masson: Career in Australia

 In October 1886 Masson arrived with his new wife in Australia to take up the position as Professor of Chemistry at the University of Melbourne.
 His inaugural lecture was given on 23 March 1887, titled "The Scope and Aim of Chemical Science".
 Though there were few students in chemistry, the laboratory equipment was inadequate even for them, and one of his first tasks was to prepare plans for a new laboratory and lecture theatre.
 There was a steady growth of students and, as the staff was small, Masson was much occupied with teaching work for many years, but still found some time for research.

 In 1912 Masson became President of the Professorial Board, undertaking work that would be done today by a paid Vice-Chancellor, as well as scientific work in connection with World War I.

-In 1915 he was asked by the Prime Minister of Australia W. M. Hughes to act as Chairman of a Committee to draw up a scheme for a Commonwealth Institute of Science and Industry, but difficulties arose and it was not until 1920 that the Institute was established.
+In 1915 he was asked by the Prime Minister of Australia Billy Hughes to act as Chairman of a Committee to draw up a scheme for a Commonwealth Institute of Science and Industry, but difficulties arose and it was not until 1920 that the Institute was established.
 In 1926 it became the Council for Scientific and Industrial Research, of which Masson was a member until his death.

 Masson participated in the organisation of Douglas Mawson's expedition to the Antarctic in 1911–14, supporting his interest in the Australasian Association for the Advancement of Science, of which he was President 1911–1913.
 He was Chairman of the Organizing Committee of the British Association meeting in Australia in 1914.
 Masson was offered a professorship at University College, London, in 1913, but he refused the appointment.

 Masson was elected a Fellow of the Royal Society, London, in 1903.

 He was created CBE in 1918 and KBE in 1922.

 He founded both the Melbourne University Chemical Society and the Society of Chemical Industry of Victoria.

 He was the first president of the Australian Chemical Institute (1917–20).

 With Edgeworth David, he co-founded the Australian National Research Council, and was its president in 1922–1926.